Find out about group and divisional VAT registration and the forms you should use to apply.

 Input tax recovery is determined in accordance with the use of the group, as a whole, of the goods and services received by each individual member.

 For example, if group member A buys in computer equipment and leases it to group member B, who uses the equipment to make exempt supplies to third parties outside the group, the input tax will be attributable to exempt supplies and restricted, subject to the normal de minimis limits.

 Input tax incurred by all the group members can be deducted to the extent that it’s attributable to supplies made to persons outside the group which carry the right to deduct input tax.

 5.6 Who is liable for the debts and obligations of the VAT group

 Goods and services supplied to a group member by any third party outside the group are treated as having been made to the representative member.
 Similarly, any supplies made by a group member to a third party will also be treated as being made by the representative member.

-Any goods brought into the UK by way of acquisition or importation by any member of the group will be treated as having been imported by the representative member and any tax due will be due from the representative member.
+Any goods brought into the UK by any member of the group will be treated as having been imported or acquired, if you are a business based in Northern Ireland, by the representative member and any tax due will be due from the representative member.